©

 History, heritage and nature combine to invite experimentation, conviviality and reflection.

-We are happy to welcome you to the estate for your seminars, business meetings or social gatherings.
-We welcome associations and schools to visit the site, and we can organize day-long programs.
+We would be delighted to welcome you to the estate for your seminars, business meetings or social gatherings.
+Associations and schools are welcome to visit the site, with the possibility of scheduling a full-day programme.

-LA REMISE: this grandiose, functional space offers professional equipment for your convivial, gourmet events, with 120m2 of ultra-equipped ground-floor space.
+• LA REMISE: this grandiose, functional space offers professional equipment for your friendly, gourmet events, with 120m2 of ultra-equipped ground-floor space.

-LE GRAND COMMUN: this 150m2 space, with its pure, unadulterated charm of wood and stone, is ideal for receptions, concerts, seminars, exhibitions, meetings… Access onto a privatizable courtyard, on the edge of the woods, possibilitý of installing a barnum to increase the capacitý of reception.
+• LE GRAND COMMUN: this 150m2 space, with its pure, unadulterated charm of wood and stone, is ideal for receptions, concerts, seminars, exhibitions, meetings, etc. Access to a private courtyard, on the edge of the woods, possibilitý of installing a barnum to increase the capacitý of reception.

 Credit card, cash, cheque.